IndieMasco/TechEdWeek6Assignment/READme.md

 - ✅ 🎯 Return JSX from multiple components (e.g., an ImageItem component for each image and a Gallery component to display them).

-  - Components - Header.jsx, Gallery.jsx, Footer.jsx.
+  - Components - Header.jsx, Gallery.jsx, Buttons.jsx, Footer.jsx.

 - ✅ 🎯 Ensure basic keyboard navigation for image selection (e.g., thumbnails should be focusable and activatable with Enter/Space).

-  - You can navigate the gallery using tab and select an image using enter or space.
+  - You can navigate the gallery using tab or the arrow keys and select an image using enter or space.

 # Stretch Requirements